 Other articles of interest to Massage & Bodywork magazine include those relating to legalities/legislation, business or practice building, success stories, health care, insurance, and politics of the profession.

 On a limited basis, articles about people who have had an impact on the fields of massage, bodywork, and somatic therapies are welcome.
 The story should relate the person’s connection with the field, why their contribution is important, how their students or clients have been affected by their work, etc. Photographs of the person in action or posed photos may accompany the article.

 Articles are not scheduled for a specific issue until they’re complete and accepted.
 We follow Chicago Manual of Style.
 Word count for articles: 1,500 to 3,500 words.

 Because this is a bimonthly publication, it may be a matter of months before your article appears in print.
-The decision as to whether or not the article will be used is generally made within 45 days of receipt of a query.
+The decision as to whether the article will be used is generally made within 45 days of receipt of a query.
 We assume no responsibility for material submitted.
 Neither Massage & Bodywork nor Associated Bodywork & Massage Professionals assumes any responsibility for unsolicited materials.

 We do not accept poetry or fiction.

-Only high quality prints or high-resolution (at least 300 DPI) digital images will be accepted.
+Only high quality prints or high-resolution (at least 300 dpi) digital images will be accepted.
 All images should be accompanied by captions identifying each subject.
 Artwork supplied by someone other than the manuscript author should be clearly identified for credit, along with necessary releases.
 Images will not be returned after publication.